 Approximately 60 per cent of Australia's agricultural products are exported.
-The Department of Agriculture and Water Resources manages the export legislation:
+The Department of Agriculture and Water Resources manages the following export legislation which includes:

-- Export Control Act 1982 (Cth); - Australian Meat and Livestock Industry Act 1997 (Cth); - · Australian Meat and Livestock (Quotas) Act 1990 (Cth); - Australian Grape and Wine Authority Act 2013 (Cth); - Dairy Produce Act 1986 (Cth); - Export Charges (Collection) Act 2015 (Cth) and associated export charges legislation, Export Inspection legislation; - Horticulture Marketing and Research and Development Services Act 2000 (Cth); and - Meat Export legislation.
+- Export Control Act 1982 (Cth); - Australian Meat and Live-stock Industry Act 1997 (Cth); - Export Control Amendments (Quotas) Act 2015; - Australian Grape and Wine Authority Act 2013 (Cth); - Dairy Produce Act 1986 (Cth); - Export Charges (Collection) Act 2015 (Cth) and associated export charges legislation, Export Inspection legislation; - Horticulture Marketing and Research and Development Services Act 2002 (Cth) (as amended by Horticulture Marketing and Research and Development Services (Amendment) Act 2002); and - various other acts of parliament regarding the exportation of meat.

-Under the Legislation Act 2003 (Cth), these current pieces of export legislation will cease on 1 April 2020 so the federal government is looking to reform the current export legislation and make it simpler for exporters and farmers to understand the laws and apply the regulations and rules.
+Under the Legislation Act 2003 (Cth), these pieces of export legislation will cease on 1 April 2020, so the federal government is looking to reform the current export legislation to make it simpler for exporters and farmers to understand the laws and apply the regulations and rules.

-The laws prescribe the requirements to be export registered and therefore be open for inspection of facilities, to have fit and proper persons managing the processes, compliance with standards, compliance with the importing country's requirements and rigid documentation processes.
-There are specific rules for live export, dairy, eggs and egg products, fish and fish products, organic and biodynamic goods, plants and plant products, wood packaging and meat.
+- The laws prescribe the requirements for exporters to be: - export-registered and therefore be open for inspection of facilities; - to have fit and proper persons managing the processes; - compliant with standards; and - compliant with the importing country's requirements; and - rigid documentation processes

+There are specific rules for live export, dairy, eggs and egg products, fish and fish products, organic and bio-dynamic goods, plants and plant products, wood packaging and meat.